 Looking for a trusted CPA firm in El Paso, TX?

-Are you looking for a Business Accountant in El Paso?
-If you have any questions regarding small business accounting, forensic accounting, tax problems, tax planning, nonprofit accounting, payroll tax, etc. give our firm a call!
+Are you looking for a Medical Accountant in El Paso?
+If you have any questions regarding medical accounting, forensic accounting, tax problems, tax planning, nonprofit accounting, payroll tax, etc. give our firm a call!

 Marcus, Fairall, Bristol + Co., PLLC